Last Updated on January 22, 2023

 Running a Demilich

 Unlike a lich, a demilich has no plan, no drive to conquer or to obtain knowledge.
-It lies dormant at the centre of its lair, and mechanically attacks anything that gets close enough to disturb its eternal rest.
+It lies dormant at the center of its lair, and mechanically attacks anything that gets close enough to disturb its eternal rest.

 In combat, lead with the demilich’s Howl ability, then use its flying speed to hover above the party, throwing out life drain and blinding its foes with Cloud of Dust.